Jelvibean/challenge/README.md

 If I was setting this up for the long use, I would consider installing either Nextjs or using Redux.
 I guess depending on the need of the project I would decided which is best.

-I would honestly favor nextjs becasue that is where I am comfortable, but not only that, Nextjs provides you a number of areas that would be easier since they offer:
+I would consider nextjs because that is where I am comfortable, but not only that, Nextjs provides you a number of areas that would make developing easier for the following reasons:
 -Server-Side Rendering (SSR)
 -Static Site Generation (SSG)
 -Routing out of the box